theemadnes/acm-demo-journey/README.md

 ##### 03-config-connector

 In this section, you're going to use the Kubernetes Resource Model to deploy both the application elements common to Kubernetes (pods, service, etc) *and* some GCP resources outside of the GKE cluster that the application will interact with.
+This walkthrough has been tested using the Config Connector [GKE Add-on installation](https://cloud.google.com/config-connector/docs/how-to/install-upgrade-uninstall) method, although there are [alternative approaches](https://cloud.google.com/config-connector/docs/how-to/advanced-install).

 Make sure you've enabled the Resource Manager API: